 Fig. 4.
-Zone A sitemap showing key geophysical GPR profiles acquired (P1-P13) with access tracks and bushes/shrub locations also marked.
+Zone A sitemap showing key geophysical GPR 2D profiles acquired (P1-P13) with access tracks and bushes/shrub locations also marked.
 The suggested mass burial site identified from the geophysical survey is marked (red area) together with the archaeological excavation (black rectangle).

 Once the 2D GPR profiles were acquired, they were downloaded and imported into REFLEX-Win™ v.6.0 processing software (Sandmeier Scientific Software, Karlsruhe, Germany).
 For each 2D profile, the first arrival wavelets were first picked and shifted to ensure consistent arrival times at 0 ns.
-Processing steps were then applied to filter out nontarget ‘‘noise’’.
+Processing steps were then applied to filter out non-target ‘‘noise’’.
 The filtering sequence included the following steps: (i) subtracting the mean from traces (‘‘dewowing’’); (ii) picking first arrivals; (iii) applying static correction and moving the start times for traces in all profiles to 0 ns; (iv) applying a 1D Butterworth bandpass filter; (v) using background removal to reduce any ‘‘ringing’’ effect, and finally; (vi) the gain function was manually adjusted to improve the visualization in each profile.

 3. Results